sharontherese/sharon-kabel/content/periti-of-vatican-II/index.md

 27. Memoir on the Council (did the peritus write a book or article about their time as a peritus?
 I generally did not count autobiographies unless there was a chapter/section on the Council.)
 28. Typo (did the Vatican’s list have a typo?)
 29. Credibly accused (Was the peritus credibly accused of child sexual abuse?
 This is only applicable to American periti, because I lack access to or awareness of lists/databases of clerical abuse in other countries.)
+30. Humanae Vitae: where did the peritus stand on Humanae Vitae/artificial birth control?
-30. Ethics Watch (did the peritus take a public position on something contrary to Church teaching?
+31. Ethics Watch (did the peritus take a public position on something contrary to Church teaching?
 Were they accused of a crime other than child sexual abuse?)
-31. Left priesthood (did the peritus leave the priesthood and/or marry?)
+32. Left priesthood (did the peritus leave the priesthood and/or marry?)
-32. Notes (was there any other fact about the peritus that I thought was important to highlight?)
+33. Notes (was there any other fact about the peritus that I thought was important to highlight?)

 I owe a great debt to the Catholic News Archive, for making it so simple to find the first names of so many periti.

 # Send me data!

 Periti work is never done!
-Periti with "nodata" as their first name are council periti whose identity I could not verify with online resources.
+Periti with "null" as their first name are council periti whose identity I could not verify with online resources.
 There are more private periti out there, waiting to be cataloged.

 [Contact me](/#contact) with suggestions, corrections, or questions.